 Whether you’re heading up a new team or taking the reins of an existing one, leading a team for the first time can be daunting.
 There’s no bedrock of personal experience to build on.
-If you’re a first-time team leader then you’re probably either relishing the challenge or considering running for the door—or a bit of both.
+If you’re a first-time team leader then you’re probably either relishing the challenge or considering a run for the door—or a bit of both.
 Plus, more teams are working remotely and/or are embracing a hybrid model of in-office and at-home work.
 There is a lot more on the plate for new leaders to manage today.

-Leadership is all about how you influence your team to achieve its objectives—something you’ll struggle to do if you don’t get to know your team members and what makes them tick.
+Leadership is all about how you influence your team to achieve its objectives.
+This is something you’ll struggle with if you don’t get to know your team members and what makes them tick.
 While it might be tempting to jump in and start making big moves from day one, remember that you’re not there to flex your ego.

 Be open, honest and passionate.
 Treat everyone on the team fairly, with respect and without favoritism and you’ll find those behaviors returned.
 Extend the same courtesy to the rest of the organization as well.
 Never undermine or criticize other individuals or departments in front of the team.
-Make it clear you’re all there to work towards success for the big picture.
+Make it clear you’re all there to work towards the same goals and success for the big picture.

 Be equally as timely in tackling poor performance issues.
 The longer you leave them, the tougher they’ll be to fix.
 Look for the best in people and understand that mistakes will happen.
 When they do, learn from them and see how they can be prevented in the future.
 And whatever you do, don’t play the blame game.

 If you need to have a challenging conversation, do it in private; no public floggings on a conference call, in a meeting, or in a group email.
 And don’t try to win a popularity contest.
 Not all your feedback and initiatives will be well-received, but if you concentrate more on being everyone’s friend instead of being a strong leader, the work will suffer, as will your integrity.

 Trust your team to do its job.
 Being a team leader doesn’t mean you’re there to do other people’s work for them or micromanage at each step.
 Be clear on what’s expected of everyone and let them get on with it.
 Helping your team members reach a level of independence enables them to enrich their role within your organization on their terms.
 When issues or opportunities arise, empower the team to find a resolution themselves with your support—don’t add every new issue to your own to-do list.